 Typically, your care facility can assist you with the Medicaid application process or you can apply directly with the DWSS.
-Before you apply, make sure that to the best of your knowledge, you meet the eligibility criteria.
+Before you apply, make sure that to the best of your knowledge you meet the eligibility criteria.

-If you have over the monthly income amount and are in need of a nursing home, Nevada allows you to establish a Qualified Income Trust to meet the Medicaid income limits.
+If you have income over the monthly amount and are in need of a nursing home, Nevada allows you to establish a Qualified Income Trust to meet the Medicaid income limits.
 A Qualified Income Trust is a special account used only for Medicaid purposes.
 You set up your income to go into a Qualified Income Trust and it is then used to pay a portion of the cost of the nursing home.
 The trust can also pay for Medicare premiums and premiums for supplemental health plans.
-If you are a single person in a nursing facility, you can keep only $35 a month from the trust, the rest goes to your nursing home costs or allowable medical expenses.
+If you are a single person in a nursing facility, you can keep only $35 a month from the trust, and the rest goes to your nursing home costs or allowable medical expenses.

 Medicaid for long-term care has different resource rules than for other Medicaid programs.
 Resources are assets like real property, personal property, life insurance with a cash value, vehicles, motorhomes, boats, IRAs, bank accounts and cash on hand.
 You will have to total up all of these to determine how much you have in resources.